zarnivoop/skada/README.md

 "Skada" is Swedish for "Damage".

+# **Note: I had a tiny break, a decade, but recently started playing Season of Discovery, and decided to see if I could make this old addon of mine work again.
+It may not work correctly yet.**

 ## Usage

 When you first start using Skada, there will be a window created by default.